 Insights from Our Client Advisory Board

 This year’s Client Advisory Board meeting featured a panel discussion titled “Understanding the End User,” for which I was the moderator.
-I’d come prepared with a list of questions on everything from how our clients gather user feedback to what surprising preferences they’d uncovered thus far, but one thing I hadn’t anticipated spending any time on was end user training.
+I’d come prepared with a list of questions on everything from how our clients gather user feedback to what surprising preferences they’d uncovered thus far, but one thing I hadn’t anticipated spending any time on was embedded BI training for end users.

 Nevertheless, nearly a third of the time was spent discussing this very thing.
 And no two companies’ training methods were exactly alike.